kevtronix/Blogfolio/README.md

 * Theming set
 * Skeleton for server outputs.
 * Content Modification: Welcome page and About page edited
-* Deployed Website to self hosted server
-* CI/CD: Integrate with Github actions and make sure that each commit can directly go towards updating personal server
 * Fix viewing issue with the homepage and projects page (grid)
 * Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.
 * Host the project on Google Cloud while server is being set up